jayanpahuja20/GoQuant-Order-Simulation/README.md

 A sophisticated real-time orderbook visualization and order simulation platform that connects to multiple cryptocurrency exchanges including Binance, Bybit, and Deribit.
 Built with React and Next.js, this application provides professional-grade trading analytics and market depth analysis.

+Note: The original assignment required connecting to OKX, but somehow, due to restrictions in India, I was not able to access their website.
+Hence, I have substituted OKX with Binance for fetching market data.

 ## 🚀 Features

 ### Real-Time Data